PavelPashov/cligpt/README.md

 ## Building the App

-To install CLIGPT, follow these steps:
+To install cligpt, follow these steps:

 1. Clone the repository: `git clone https://github.com/EiTamOnya/cligpt.git`
 2. Navigate to the project directory: `cd cligpt`